maneshthankappan/-MC-MitM-Attack-Dataset/README.md

 ```

 ## <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/Labels/sub-title-2.jpg">
 In MC-MitM base variant attacks, the legitimate channel is 1, as the AP operates on this channel, while the rogue channel used by the attacker is 11.
 The dataset (PCAP files) can be [downloaded here](https://drive.google.com/drive/folders/1qY6SyCaCrDWSZII4PmZt8Qn9E3V8VCTn?usp=share_link) or these PCAP files can also be viewed online at Cloudshark.
-Apply the filters mentioned in next section A and B to identify different signatures
+Apply the filters mentioned in next section A and B to identify different signatures.
 The following is a description of the dataset or PCAP file.
 1. "Network-traffc-flow-real-channel" is the captured attack traffic on legitimate channel, which can be [viewed online on cloudshark](https://www.cloudshark.org/captures/a13c1cb87ca6).
 2. "Network-traffc-flow-rogue-channel" is the captured attack traffic on rogue channel, which can be [viewed online on cloudshark](https://www.cloudshark.org/captures/eef173a4c5ee).